-The book presents basic theories of transformer operation, design principles and methods used in power transformer designing work, and also includes limitation criteria, effective utilization of material and calculation examples to enhance reader’s techniques of transformer design and testing.
+The book presents basic theories of transformer operation, design principles and methods used in power transformer designing work, and includes limitation criteria, effective utilization of material, and calculation examples to enhance readers’ techniques of transformer design and testing.

-- Short circuit forces calculations, the ways to reduced the short circuit forces and measures to raise withstand abilities.
+- Short-circuit forces calculations, the ways to reduce the short-circuit forces, and measures to raise withstand abilities

-- Auto transformer special features, its stabilizing winding function and its adequate size is discussed particularly.
+- In-depth discussion of an autotransformer’s special features, its stabilizing winding function, and its adequate size

-The ways to optimize design is also discussed throughout the book as a goal to achieve best performances on economic design.
+The ways to optimize design are also discussed throughout the book as a goal to achieve best performances on economic design.

-The book is a great reference material for engineers, students, teachers, researchers and anyone involved in the field associated with power transformer design, manufacture, testing, application and service maintenance.
-It gives high level of details to help future research and development to maintain electrical power as reliable and economical energy resource.
+The book contains great reference material for engineers, students, teachers, researchers and anyone in the field associated with power transformer design, manufacture, testing, application and service maintenance.
+It also provides a high level of detail to help future research and development maintain electrical power as a reliable and economical energy resource.

 Table of Contents